Swim Team Basics

 We recommend shopping at Swim Outlet, our affiliate site, for great pricing.
 Every purchase generates cash back to support our team.
 Check out our team shop for some ideas:

 Yes!
-Picture Day is held at Gardner Pool during regular practice time (we’ll send an email to notify you of the date).
+Picture Day will be held at Gardner Pool on Wednesday, June 14 at 8:00 a.m.
 Order forms will be available in family folders early in the season.

 Some tips for picture day: